wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 * <a target="_blank" href="https://app.pluralsight.com/library/courses/prometheus-running-production">Running Prometheus in Production</a> Aug 12, 2021
 <br /><br />

-By <a target="_blank" href="https://www.linkedin.com/in/craig-d-golightly/">Craig Golightly</a>:
+By <a target="_blank" href="https://www.linkedin.com/in/craig-d-golightly/">Craig Golightly</a> (seethatgo.com):
 * <a target="_blank" href="https://app.pluralsight.com/library/courses/monitoring-key-systems-prometheus-exporters">Monitoring Key Systems with Prometheus Exporters</a>
-* <a target="_blank" href="https://app.pluralsight.com/library/courses/alerting-issues-prometheus-alertmanager">Alerting on Issues with Prometheus Alertmanager</a>
+* <a target="_blank" href="https://app.pluralsight.com/library/courses/alerting-issues-prometheus-alertmanager">Alerting on Issues with Prometheus Alertmanager</a> Feb 24, 2021
 <br /><br />

 By <a target="_blank" href="https://www.linkedin.com/in/marcosmsouza/">Marcos Souza</a>: